 There is a two-phase audition process for violin, viola and cello applicants.
-Some candidates will be referred to a second panel.
+Some candidates will be referred to a second panel, which is held later the same day.
 However, candidates who are referred should not assume they are definitely being offered a place.
 Similarly, if you are not referred, please do not assume you have been unsuccessful.

 You will have 20 minutes of warm-up time with your accompanist.
 We are not able to provide practice rooms for you to use before this.